apalache-mc/apalache/json-rpc/README.md

 This is work in progress.
 More methods to be added in the future.

-**Running the server.** To try the example below, you need to start the server first:
+**Running the server.** To try the examples below, you need to start the server
+first:

 ```sh
 $ ../bin/apalache-mc server --server-type=explorer